 Cigarette smoking is the leading cause of preventable death in the United States and accounts for nearly one in five deaths nationwide each year.
 Smokers are at a higher risk of coronary heart disease, stroke, lung cancer, and other serious health conditions.

-At 9 percent, the adult cigarette smoking rate in Asotin County was lower than the Washington State rate of 15 percent.
+The adult cigarette smoking rate in Garfield County was 29 percent, which was significantly higher than the Washington State rate of 15 percent.

-Tobacco use was a significant issue among teenagers in Asotin County.
-According to the 2016 and 2018 Healthy Youth Surveys, Eleven percent of 10th graders and 13 percent 12th graders in the county smoked cigarettes.
-While these were not statistically higher than the overall state rates.
-Vapor product use was 25% amongst

-10th graders and 31% amongst 12th graders, both higher than the Washington state rates.
+According to the 2016-

+2018 Healthy Youth Surveys, 0 percent of 10th graders, which was lower than the Washington State rate.
+Eleven percent 12th graders in the county smoked cigarettes, which was not significantly lower than the state rate.
+Vapor product use was 17% amongst 10th graders and 35% amongst 12th graders, which were not statistically higher than the Washington state rates.
+Caution should be used when analyzing Garfield Healthy Youth Survey due to the low number of respondents.

 While vapor products are less harmful than regular cigarettes, the liquid nicotine they contain is still highly addictive and can harm adolescent brain development which continues into the early to mid-20s.
-Vapor product use is closely related to use of other tobacco products, and youth who use multiple tobacco products are at a higher risk for developing nicotine dependence and are more likely to continue using tobacco into adulthood.
+E-cigarette use is closely related to use of other tobacco products, and youth who use multiple tobacco products are at a higher risk for developing nicotine dependence and are more likely to continue using tobacco into adulthood.
 Smoking of any kind is particularly dangerous for this age group as there is a correlation between youth smoking and depression, anxiety, and stress.
 Lowering the acceptance and tolerance of tobacco among peer groups in the community is an effective way to decrease smoking among youth.

-From 2015-2017, 28

-percent of mothers in

-Asotin County reported

-smoking during their

-pregnancy.
-Maternal

-smoking is very

-dangerous as it can

-lead to premature

-delivery, low birth

-weight, stillbirth, and

-SIDS.
-Increased

-education and

-awareness of the health

-risks of maternal smoking are needed to reduce this rate.
+From 2013-2017, 27 percent of mothers in Garfield County reported smoking during their pregnancy.
+Maternal smoking is very dangerous as it can lead to premature delivery, low birth weight, stillbirth, and SIDS.
+Increased education and awareness of the health risks of maternal smoking are needed to reduce this rate.